 The Best Cassius Clay/Muhammad Ali Cards

-You’ll have to look to European collections if you want early Cassius Clay cards or stickers, possibly due to the fact that racial segregation was still in practice until the 1970’s in the US.
+You’ll have to look to European collections if you want early Cassius Clay cards or stickers.
+This is possibly due to the fact that racial segregation was still in practice until the 1970’s in the US.

-In any case, Cassius Clay was shown no love at home, but that didn’t stop others including his likeness when putting together classic vintage sets.
+In any case, Cassius Clay was shown no love at home.
+That didn’t stop others including his likeness when putting together classic vintage sets.

 3. 1966 Panini Campioni Dello Sport Cassius Clay #377 (eBay)